matn7/CS-Notes/src/main/java/basic_java/hearts/IMMUTABLE.md

 }
 ```

-- Proof that Person class is not immutable through polymorphism
+- Proof that Person class is not immutable through polymorphism.

 ```java
 Person person = new MutablePerson("Bożenka");